haarlems/forensics/chapters/template-chapter/template-topic/reading/README.md

 - network capture.

 ## Chain of custody
-Preserving the *integrity* of the evidence (preventing alteration or deletion), is paramount. <br />
+Preserving the *integrity* of the evidence (preventing alteration or deletion) is prioritized. <br />
-**Chain of custody** is a process used to track evidence by documenting each person and organization who handles it, the date/time it was collected or transferred, and the purpose of the transfer.
+**Chain of custody** is used to track evidence by documenting each person and organization who handles it, the date/time it was collected or transferred, and the purpose of the transfer.

 For integrating figures, you will use `![Example SVG](../media/app-os-cpu-interaction.svg)`.
 ![Example SVG](../media/app-os-cpu-interaction.svg)